bootdotdev/blog/content/python/python-vs-javascript.md

 ## JavaScript vs Python: Which is Best For Beginners?

 Both languages have excellent advantages for beginners, it just depends on what advantages you’re looking for.
 Python was designed to be straightforward, and what makes it a great choice for beginners is its readability.
-Python is praised by industry professionals of all backgrounds for its simplistic design that reads like English, giving it an unbeatable learning curve.
+Python is praised by industry professionals of all backgrounds for its simplistic design that reads like plain English, giving it an unbeatable learning curve.
+That's why we teach Python to beginner developers first here at [Boot.dev](https://boot.dev) instead of JavaScript.

-It’s also a procedural language, one of the easiest paradigms to learn, and has easy error handling, further cementing its claim as a perfect beginner language.
+Python is also a procedural language (one of the easiest paradigms to learn), and has easy error handling, further cementing its claim as a perfect beginner language.

 Aside from being easy to learn, Python has an amazing standard library full of useful features, and excellent compatibility with industry-preferred third-party tools.
 And with a huge community of enthusiastic developers, there’s no short supply of open-source frameworks and libraries at your disposal, giving you plenty of diverse Python applications.